• Skip to primary navigation

 • ¼ cup ¼ cup of chicken broth

-• 2 cups milk (see notes for dairy-free substitution)
+• 2 cups milk see notes for dairy-free substitution

-• salt and pepper to taste
+• ¼ teaspoon Kosher salt plus more to taste

 Instructions